 1 cup (250 mL) chopped parsley

-In large pan over medium heat, melt butter or vegan margarine with oil.
+In large pan, melt butter with oil on medium heat.
 Add onions and 1 tsp (5 mL) salt.
 Cook, stirring often, 5 minutes, or until starting to turn golden.
 (Do not brown.)
 Stir in garlic, ginger and berbere 30 seconds.
 Stir in cabbage, carrots and potatoes 30 seconds.
-Add water and 1 tsp (5 mL) salt.
+Add water or stock.
+Add 1 tsp (5 mL) salt.
 Stir 1 minute, or until vegetables are coated.
-When liquid comes to boil, cover, reduce heat to low and cook 30 minutes, or until vegetables are tender but not mushy.
+When liquid comes to boil, cover and reduce heat to low.
+Cook, stirring occasionally, 30 minutes, or until vegetables are tender but not mushy.

 Remove from heat.
-Uncover and set aside 10 minutes to thicken slightly.
+Uncover and let sit 10 minutes, or until slightly thickened.
 Stir in parsley.
 Adjust salt.

-- Ethiopians often cook with spiced clarified butter, called niter kibbeh.
-If desired, you could substitute it for the butter.
+N is for Niter Kibbeh: Ethiopians often cook with spiced clarified butter, which is called niter kibbeh.
+You may use this instead of the plain butter.

-- Use yellow-flesh potatoes or waxy potatoes, which hold their shape well in stews, rather than russets, which are dry and tend to fall apart.
+Shopping Cart: For this recipe, buy yellow-flesh potatoes or waxy red/white potatoes, which hold their shape well in stews.
+Avoid russets, which are dry and tend to fall apart.

-- Berbere, also called awaze, is the signature spice blend of Ethiopia.
+B is for Berbere: This is the signature spice blend of Ethiopia.
 It may include ground red chili, garlic, ginger, ajwain and fenugreek, and comes in the form of a paste or a dry seasoning.
 I use the latter.
-You can find berbere in spice shops and Africentric grocery stores.
+Berbere is also called awaze.
+Spice shops and Africentric grocery stores sell it.
 When a stew is made with berbere, it is called a wat.
 When made with a mixture of warm spices, including nutmeg and cardamom, it is called an alecha.

-- Injera is a big, round, spongy, sourdough flatbread made with teff flour.
+I is for Injera: No Ethiopian meal is complete without this big, round, spongy, sourdough flatbread made with teff flour.
 Traditionally, diners tear off pieces of warm injera to scoop up stew, in place of cutlery.